wolfgangmuender/InspectorTodo/CONTRIBUTING.md

 Contributions are very welcome.
 The following will provide some helpful guidelines.

-## InspectorToDo Contributor License Agreement
+## InspectorTodo Contributor License Agreement

 * You will only submit contributions where you have authored 100% of the content.
 * You will only submit contributions to which you have the necessary rights.